MaxBittker/sandspiel/README.md

 This is a [falling sand](https://en.wikipedia.org/wiki/Falling-sand_game) game built in rust (via wasm), webgl, and some JS glueing things together.

+You can [play online](https://sandspiel.club) or read [a longer post on the project](https://maxbittker.com/making-sandspiel)

-The goal is to produce an cellular automata environment that's interesting to play with and supports the sharing and forking of fun creations with other players.
+The goal was to produce an cellular automata environment that's interesting to play with and supports the sharing and forking of fun creations with other players.
 Ultimately, I want the platform to support editing and uploading of your own elements via a programmable cellular automata API.

 ### 🛠️ Build: